-New Proposals that intend to do a Release are required to have at least two Mentors.
-New Proposals that will only Release code as part of a parent Project's Release are not required to have Mentors.
+New project proposals are required to have at least two mentors.
 Mentors must be members of the Architecture Council.
-The Mentors (including name, affiliation, and current Eclipse projects/roles) must be listed in the Proposal.
-Mentors are required to monitor and advise the new Project during its Incubation Phase, but are released from that duty once the Project graduates to the Mature Phase.
+The mentors must be listed in the proposal.
+Mentors are required to monitor and advise the new project during its incubation phase; they are released from that duty once the project graduates to the mature phase.